Can you build an athletic body when you are a regular person who is not a professional athlete?

 The way to get an athletic body isn’t complicated.
 An athletic body is essentially a muscular body with a low level of body fat percentage (8-12%).
 That’s all there is to it.
 If you aren’t already muscular and lean (which most people aren’t) you need to lose fat and build muscle.

 You build muscle by training and burn fat by dieting.
 Since you can’t out-train a bad diet, training isn’t enough by itself to build an athletic body.
-In addition to your training, you must also follow a special diet which is conducive to building muscle and burning fat at the same time.
+In addition to your training, you must also follow a special diet that is conducive to building muscle and burning fat at the same time.

 Although building muscle and burning fat are interconnected in the sense that achieving one of them will make it easier to achieve the other, their functions are still separate as the fundamental duty of training is to build muscle and that of dieting is to burn fat.